This is a 1-credit course.

+This is a 1-credit course.

 This course is scheduled to run each semester.
 Refer to Critical Dates for specific dates the course will be held each term.
 Students are required to pass this class in order to receive their MS degree.

 Please note that you will have to take at least one full day off from work and/or other responsibilities to take the written exams.
-We do recommend taking additional time off before for final preparations and the day after the written in case an oral exam is required.
-We will attempt to schedule the exam during the day in your time zone.
-You will be informed by the instructor if you passed the written exams.
-Any oral exams will be scheduled after the written exams and need to be completed within 24 hours.
+We do recommend taking additional time off before for final preparations.
+We will attempt to schedule the exam during the day in your time zone and you will be informed by the instructor if you passed the written exams.